rubenk/pdns/docs/settings.rst

 -  String
 -  Default: empty

--  Available since: 4.0.4
+.. versionadded:: 4.1.0

-Script to be used to edit incoming AXFRs, see `Modifying a slave zone using a script <modes-of-operation.md#modifying-a-slave-zone-using-a-script>`__.
+Script to be used to edit incoming AXFRs, see :ref:_modes-of-operation-axfrfilter`

 .. _setting-local-address-nonexist-fail: